Bryn Mawr College

 1. Benham Gateway

-Benham Gateway is the home to Undergraduate Admissions, Graduate Admissions, Financial Aid, and Communications.
+Benham Gateway is the home to Undergraduate Admissions, Graduate Admissions, Financial Aid, and the Controller's Office.
 Constructed in 1883, Benham Gateway was originally home to the Bryn Mawr Bookstore and is named for Isabel Benham '31.

-Please see our website for information about interviews, campus visits, overnight stays, transfer students, college fairs, and the entire application process.
+Please see our Undergraduate Admissions website for information about interviews, campus visits, fly-in program, transfer students, college fairs, and the entire application process.

 2. New Dorm